AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/catalog-templates.md

 ### Category or product specific templates

-CIF supports multiple templates in just a few click.
+CIF supports multiple templates in just a few clicks.
 To create another template, select the generic template from the respective category and create a new page using the "create" action.

 ![create template page](assets/create-template-page.png)